 There are a couple of different ways to select nested objects.
 The Select Layer menu allows you to choose which specific layer you'd like to select on the canvas.

 - Select a layer from a list of layers underneath the cursor's location.
 We show the layer name and icon in the same order as the Layers panel.

 Tip: Move between nested objects using the keyboard shortcuts:

 - Select Child enter

 - Select Previous Sibling shift tab

-Every object in the canvas will have a corresponding layer in the Layers Panel.
+Every object in the canvas has a corresponding layer in the Layers panel.